Pandaqi/Pandaqi-Studio/pandaqi-studio/content/hasty-accusations/_index.md

 (I call it a "loupe" because "magnifying glass" was just too long to put on the cards and in the rulebook.
 This synonym is quite common in my own language, but I've learned most English speakers wouldn't use it often.)

 But, as always, all those changes made the game much better.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/hasty-accusations).

 {{% /section-centered %}}